goblinfactory/FluentAutomation/README.md

 For a full list of the test results see here : <a href="failing-tests.png">full test results (resharper test run with chrome65)</a>

+### failing tests

+Tests marked with "Flakey" pass if you run them on their own immediately after doing a full test run (run all) from resharper.

 ```csharp

 - Actions.ClickTests